This page is for chapter leaders who make annual filings on behalf of their chapters with the IRS.

 – Chapter Mailing Address (If your chapter does not have a chapter mailbox, you can use your Dean’s address)

 – Chapter Website (if you have one)

 – Chapter EIN Number (This is your Chapter’s Tax Identification Number.
 Do not use the EIN number of AGO National Headquarters.
-If you are unsure of your chapter’s EIN, National Headquarters staff will provide it to you over the phone.)
+If you are unsure of your chapter’s EIN, National Headquarters staff will provide what is in the chapter record on file to you over the phone.)

 – Name of the Dean and his/her address